plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 ### Exploits Known

-You learn two Exploits from the Barbarian Exploit List.
+You learn two Exploits from the *[Barbarian Exploit List]*.
 The Exploits Known column of the Barbarian table shows when you learn more Exploits of your choice.
 To learn an Exploit, you must be able to learn Exploits of its level (as shown in the "Exploit Level" column of the Barbarian table), as well as meet any other pre-requisites (listed under **Pre-requisites** in the Exploit's entry).

 Whenever you gain a Barbarian level, you can replace one of the Exploits you learnt from this class with another Exploit from the Barbarian Exploit List.